HubGrep/hubgrep_search/README.md

 file to your needs (for example, if you are running a separate postgres.)

     # todo: serve static assets via webserver, not gunicorn

+## customize the about page

+Set environment variable `HUBGREP_ABOUT_MARKDOWN_FILE` to a path containing a markdown file, and it will be rendered into the about page.